ChangWynn/CV/README.md

 ###### January-May 2023 (London, UK)
 ### MAKERS ACADEMY - Software Engineer Bootcamp

-A 16-week immersive course emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.
+Makers Academy is a prestigious coding bootcamp known for its immersive learning environment, featuring a 16-week curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.

 Here are the highlights of what I have learned: